sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

-# Upgrade your module to Silverstripe 4
+# Upgrade your module/project to Silverstripe 4

-This module helps you upgrade Silverstripe 3 modules to SS4 with the least amount of effort.
+This module helps you upgrade Silverstripe 3 modules AND Projects to SS4 with the least amount of effort.

-You can provide this tool with a list of modules and the tool will create an upgraded branch in each of your modules.
-After inspection you can then merge this into `dev/master` as you see fit.
+After inspection you can then merge your upgraded project / module into `dev/master` as you see fit.

 This tool is highly customisable so that you can define your own upgrade path.